Last Updated: May 13, 2026

 The original wavemaker.
 AC powered and extremely reliable.
 A favorite among nano and old school reefers

 The Hydor Koralia Wavemaker was and still is a very popular wave maker.
 It was the original wave maker on the market that brought about many of these other units.
-It is a trusted wave maker by many old school reefkeepers.
+It’s a trusted wave maker by many old school reefkeepers.
 It has only become less popular with the explosion of DC powered wave makers and all their controllable features.
-It is still very much considered as a nano aquarium circulation pump.
+It’s still considered as a nano aquarium circulation pump.

 The Hydor Koralia wave maker uses proven AC technology.
 It’s really a plug and forget system with how long the model has been around.
 It has the ability to adjust 180 degrees, which beats out many competitor wave makers that can only adjust up and down.
 This is a great option if you are planning to place a wave maker in the corner of an aquarium.